EASTERN NEWSROOM

 “The strategic plan is not just a document – it’s a call to action, a challenge for all of us to find where we fit and how we can make the greatest impact,” said McMahan, who went on to encourage EWU employees to engage the community in the positive stories of EWU and to come together to meet student needs.

-The campus community is moving forward together, McMahan said.
+The campus community is moving forward together, she added.
 “There is much work to be done, but it is a start.”

 Closing equity gaps, improving student retention, and providing applied-learning experiences are top priorities.